dianakorka/dianakorka/README.md

 I was student assistant for data mining & machine learning at UNIL HEC, also for business intelligence and analytics and big scale analytics in 2021-2022.

-🌱 I'm currently working on a project called statistical methods for causal inference in R and testing some flexdashboards in R.
+🌱 I'm currently working on a project called statistical methods for causal inference in R during the Summer School at the Vrije Universiteit of Amsterdam, and testing some flexdashboards in R.

 <!---![Diana's GitHub stats](https://github-readme-stats.vercel.app/api?username=dianakorka&show_icons=true)--->